rikkertkoppes/experiments/1.Voronoi/readme.md

 - non-regular network results in interesting behaviour.
 Bits of activity pop up in unexpected places
 - firing from multiple spots sometimes leads to lingering activity in the middle
 - every activity dies off after some time
+- network propagation is best done by internal reflection: every cell should look at its neighbors to determine its own state (like a cellular automaton), rather than dictating its neighbors
+- need a diffusion / wave propagation CA
+- every fire adds energy to the system, need dissipation

 Sources
 ------